stay in the Pilbara

 Building the Pilbara’s tourism industry has the potential to grow visitation, increase expenditure in the region, and create employment, training and business opportunities, making it a key part of realising the region’s vision for 2050.
 The Commission is working in partnership with government, industry and business to achieve a number of strategic objectives that aim to unlock the Pilbara’s potential in tourism and make the 2050 vision a reality.

-Yindjibarndi Aboriginal Corporation are leading this project to restore the Victoria Hotel building in Roebourne to its early 1900s architectural form.
-Once complete, the landmark development will facilitate tourism, training and business opportunities to support economic development in Roebourne.
-Visit the project website for more information.
+Yindjibarndi Aboriginal Corporation have restored the Victoria Hotel building in Roebourne to its early 1900s architectural form.
+Since completed, the landmark development is facilitating tourism, training and business opportunities to support economic development in Roebourne.
+In September 2019, the hotel reopened as the Ganalili Centre.

 Regional Tourism Entry Signage

 Entry statement signage on the main roads in to the Pilbara will provide tourists with a sense of arrival and excitement at being in this iconic region.
-With 79% of leisure visitors arriving to the region by road, this project includes the installation of three signs at key entry points; Nanutarra, Capricorn and Pardoo.
+With 79% of leisure visitors arriving to the region by road, this project includes the installation of three signs at key entry points.

 Camping with Custodians Revised Feasibility